United States New Export Controls on Advanced Computing and Semiconductors to China: Export control rulings

-United States Objective
+United States objective

 The United States Department of Commerce's Bureau of Industry and Security stated that the new export controls were a part of a series of targeted updates to its export controls as part of BIS's ongoing efforts to protect U.S. national security and foreign policy interests.
 The export controls directly restrict the PRC's ability to obtain, develop, and manufacture advanced semiconductor technology.

-“This is an effort that is going to take hundreds of billions of dollars and an incredible amount of engineering talent and energy to recreate a semiconductor supply chain that doesn’t involve U.S. technology,” said Jordan Schneider, a senior analyst at the Rhodium Group.
-The cutting edge of the semiconductor supply chain is both "globalized, but also so specialized, that at any step in it there’s only a handful of firms in the world that can do it, and if you’re sort of locked out of any one of these steps, then you can’t make chips.”
+"This is an effort that is going to take hundreds of billions of dollars and an incredible amount of engineering talent and energy to recreate a semiconductor supply chain that doesn't involve U.S. technology," said Jordan Schneider, a senior analyst at the Rhodium Group.
+The cutting edge of the semiconductor supply chain is both "globalized, but also so specialized, that at any step in it there's only a handful of firms in the world that can do it, and if you're sort of locked out of any one of these steps, then you can't make chips."
 The United States' new export controls have fully leveraged the fragile nature of the industry.
 This announcement, the most expansive export control action in decades, represents a fundamental shift in the traditional strategy underlying the U.S. and allied export control regime.

 Intended restrictions of the export controls include limiting AI chip access, limiting Chinese design capability, stifling advanced chip manufacturing, and limiting access to chip manufacturing technology.
 These objectives are met by limiting both semiconductor design and manufacturing hardware, computer-aided design (CAD) tools, and human capital.

-PRC Semiconductor Applications in the Military
+PRC semiconductor applications in the military

 The BIS cited China's use of advanced semiconductors used in their military as a main reason for the new export bans.
 Specifically, the United States claims China's access to advanced semiconductors enables their military to produce advanced military systems including weapons of mass destruction, improve the speed and accuracy of military decision-making, planning, and logistics, autonomous systems, and finally to commit human rights abuses.

-Maintaining a Global Lead in Artificial Intelligence
+Maintaining a global lead in artificial intelligence

-Assistant Secretary of Commerce for Export Administration Thea D. Rozman Kendler stated “The PRC has poured resources into developing supercomputing capabilities and seeks to become a world leader in artificial intelligence by 2030.
-It is using these capabilities to monitor, track, and surveil its citizens, and fuel its military modernization,”.
+Assistant Secretary of Commerce for Export Administration Thea D. Rozman Kendler stated "The PRC has poured resources into developing supercomputing capabilities and seeks to become a world leader in artificial intelligence by 2030.
+It is using these capabilities to monitor, track, and surveil its citizens, and fuel its military modernization."

-According to the 2021 final report from the U.S. Department of National Security Commission on Artificial Intelligence, if China does manage to leapfrog the United States and its allies in chip technology, it will gain the upper hand militarily “in every domain of warfare”.
-This initiative is key to the U.S.'s ambitions in preventing China's access to advanced computing and semiconductors along with limiting its ability to develop and manufacture its own to maintain a global edge in Artificial intelligence capabilities.
+According to the 2021 final report from the U.S. Department of National Security Commission on Artificial Intelligence, if China does manage to leapfrog the United States and its allies in chip technology, it will gain the upper hand militarily "in every domain of warfare".
+This initiative is key to the U.S.'s ambitions in preventing China's access to advanced computing and semiconductors along with limiting its ability to develop and manufacture its own to maintain a global edge in artificial intelligence capabilities.